0nix/ggj21/twine/evidence_questioning.md

 You respond affirmatively.
 Fifteen minutes later, in the same office, in the same building, with the same yellow light illuminating a balding crow and a stoic rock.
 Two men who will decide the merits of your investigation.

 "Delta-Sierra interrogation day number two.
-I do hope that the evidence presented to day will be more fortuitous and conducive to establishing any and all culpability for Mr. Hassel."
+I do hope that the evidence presented too day will be more fortuitous and conducive to establishing any and all culpability for Mr. Hassel."
 Bryce says, chewing something before spitting it out in a nearby bin.

 "Plausible culpability, Lieutenant Bryce."
 Bayer says with a stern tone.
 "Plausible culpability."